 2. Give Them the Freedom to Decide

 There are countless law and medical students that got into the field for all the wrong reasons.
 It is natural for parents to push their kids to be successful.
 However, when parents push too hard, students might feel obligated to try a more difficult, less fulfilling path.
-It’s important that a career fulfills a child’s interest.
+It’s important that a career fulfills a child’s interests.
 Otherwise, it is going to be hard to commit to a difficult curriculum.
 It is also important for future job success and overall happiness, as people are generally happier when they enjoy what they do for a living.
 Apart from this, visiting only trade schools would be quite helpful in case you are looking for the best trade schools.